Roxborough, Philadelphia: Transportation

 One of the main and oldest thoroughfares through Roxborough is Ridge Avenue.
 Previously a Native American trail called the Manatawny, by the 18th century the trail was known as "Ridge Road," and by the 1730s, Ridge Road was popularized as “The Great Road from Philadelphia to Reading.”
 Passenger stagecoaches frequently traveled on the road, and many inns were built along it.
 Ridge Road even played a part during the American Revolution as various sections of the road were travelled by soldiers in 1777 during the lead-up to the Battle of Germantown.

 The other main thoroughfare through Roxborough is Henry Avenue, which was laid out in the late 1950s as a four-lane road running the length of the neighborhood and parallel to Ridge Avenue.

-One SEPTA Regional Rail line connects the neighborhood to Center City: the Manayunk/Norristown Line stops at the Ivy Ridge station, Manayunk station, and Wissahickon station.
+The Manayunk/Norristown Line, a SEPTA Regional Rail line connecting the neighborhood to Center City, stops at Ivy Ridge station, Manayunk station, and Wissahickon station.
 SEPTA closed the historic Shawmont station in 1996.

 The neighborhood is also served by SEPTA bus routes 1, 9, 27, 32, 35, and 65.